The University of New Orleans offers the only online B.A. degree in Philosophy in

 rationale for pursuing a Philosophy degree, rationale for pursuing an online degree

 at UNO, plan for progress and completion of degree, and any other relevant experience.
 Attach

 this essay as a .pdf or .docx document to your email.
 Name the file using the following convention: 'statement.lastname.extension'

 The department's decision about your admission will be made only after all requested

-or denied entry to the program.
-Please notify us if, in the interim, you change your
+to the program.
+Please notify us if, in the interim, you change your mind about applying.

 This is a quality program committed to excellence in education through a distance

 learning environment that is enriched by diverse experiences, cultures, and perspectives.